rhysfaultless-cpr/air_velocity_measurement_fs3000_1015/README.md

 > [!NOTE]
 > `ros2 run` may have issues if the sensor is connected as a device other than the default `/dev/ttyUSB0`.
-> The launch file includes line to change this parameter.
+> The launch file includes a line to change this parameter.

 <br />